POPULAR TOPICS – DIVERSITY, EQUITY, & INCLUSION

 The Essential Dimensions and your DEI Program

-Central to promoting diversity, equity and inclusion are managing associated behaviors that often go unrecognized.
+Managing associated behaviors that often go unrecognized is central to promoting diversity, equity, and inclusion.
 Suppose your DEI program doesn’t adequately address them.
-In that case, it often leads to unfortunate challenges facing an organization’s inability to recognize, unwillingness to handle, and lack of progress addressing diversity, equity, and inclusion goals and outcomes.
+In that case, it frequently leads to unfortunate challenges facing an organization’s inability to recognize, unwillingness to handle, and lack of progress addressing diversity, equity, and inclusion goals and outcomes.
 This hidden management component maps your DEI program directly to the eight dimensions this Essential Guide has introduced.

 As with any program, the first effort is not always the best.
 Many businesses make the mistake of initiating a program but fail to maintain the momentum and focus on it.
 Programs need to grow as: